 Every summer I visit our Takoma Park farmer's market and load up on large heirloom tomatoes and the babies, which burst with sweetness and flavor.
-This dish, which features the babies, celebrates the height of summer when heirloom tomatoes are at their peak.
+This dish, which features the baby tomatoes, celebrates the height of summer when heirloom tomatoes are at their peak.

-The bright acid from the tomato connects the fragrant basil, barely cooked red onion, earthy toasted pine nuts, and salty olives and feta to create an explosion of flavor.
-A splash of lemon juice and a glug of high quality Italian olive oil bring the intense flavors into balance and the snail-shaped pasta shells (chiocciole) trap the goodness so every bite counts.
+The bright acid from the tomatoes connects the fragrant basil, barely cooked red onion, earthy toasted pine nuts, and salty olives and feta, creating a ton of flavor.
+A splash of lemon juice and a glug of high quality Italian olive oil bring the intense flavors into balance while the snail-shaped pasta shells (chiocciole) trap the goodness in each bite.

 You can enjoy this fast, delicious dish at home or pack it up and take it to the park like Paul and I did a few nights ago.
 We followed our feast with a lively game of petanque, the French version of Italian Bocce, and paired the pasta -- and the fun-filled game -- with an excellent bottle of Brouilly, a light-bodied red wine from the Beaujolais wine region of France with hints of cherry and strawberry.

 Pasta Snails (Chiocciole) with Baby Heirloom Tomatoes, Basil, and Pinenuts

 Serves 2 - 3 as a main course or 6 as a starter

 1/4 cup kalamata olives, chopped